Let's dive right in.

 When I find a quotable gem, I add it to a simple Text document for later or turn it into a memorable image ready share in a post at Traffic Generation Café or social media.

 How to Use Quotes Effectively

 1. Add them to your blog posts and link out to the sources.

-An example of one such post where I effectively used quotes from several SEO experts, thus increasing post credibility and sky-rocketing social media shares (since most of those SEO experts ended up sharing the post):
+Here's an example of one such post where I effectively used quotes from several SEO experts, thus increasing post credibility and sky-rocketing social media shares (since most of those SEO experts ended up sharing the post).